atolab/zenoh-web/content/blog/2021-04-28-ROS2-integration.md

 -------
 ## What does the zenoh/DDS bridge do ?

 The zenoh/DDS bridge is leveraging [CycloneDDS](https://github.com/eclipse-cyclonedds/cyclonedds) to discover the DDS readers and writers declared by the ROS2 application.
-For each discovered DDS entity the creates a mirror DDS-entity — in other terms it creates a reader when discovering a writer and vice-versa.
+For each discovered DDS entity the bridge creates a mirror DDS-entity — in other terms it creates a reader when discovering a writer and vice-versa.
 Additionally the bridge maps the DDS topics read and written by the discovered DDS entities on zenoh resources and performs the proper declarations.

 As example, let’s consider the [turtlesim](http://docs.ros.org/en/foxy/Tutorials/Turtlesim/Introducing-Turtlesim.html) package used in the ROS2 Tutorial:
 - By default the turtlesim node has a ROS2 Publisher on topic `/rosout`.
 As per [ROS2 conventions](https://design.ros2.org/articles/topic_and_service_names.html#ros-specific-namespace-prefix) this maps to a DDS Writer on topic `rt/rosout`.
 Consequently the zenoh/DDS bridge declares a DDS Reader on the same topic with matching QoS.
 This DDS Reader will receive all publications from the turtlesim on this topic and re-publish those on a zenoh resource having `/rt/rosout` as a key.